 Colorado OSHA Training

-Colorado businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines, making OSHA training essential for many employees and employers in Colorado.
-Although your current job may not require you to take an OSHA training course, having an OSHA card benefits workers in any industry and enhances your resume.
+Colorado businesses must follow federal safety training guidelines, making OSHA Outreach training essential for many employees and employers in the state.
+Although your current job may not require you to take an OSHA training course, having an official OSHA card from the U.S. Department of Labor (DOL) benefits workers in any industry.

 Colorado Labor Laws